Skip to main content

 Effective Tax Rate (ETR): also called Equalized Tax Rate, what the tax rate would be if all taxable property were appraised at full value.
 The effective school tax rate is calculated by dividing the school taxes assessed by the Equalized Education Grand List (EEGL).

-Electronic Property Transfer Tax Return (ePTTR): system whereby property transfer tax returns are filed electronically
+Electronic Property Transfer Tax Return (ePTTR): a system whereby property transfer tax returns are filed electronically

 Electronic Current Use (eCuse): electronic filing application for the Use Value Appraisal (UVA) program, aka “Current Use”